aminroosta/aminroosta.github.io/_posts/2025-01-11-map-ctrl-enter-in-vim-iterm2.md

 I would get iTerm2 to send the function keys (`F1` to `F12`) when `ctrl+enter` or `shift+enter` is pressed; and, create my Vim mappings using the function keys.

 To find the escape sequence keys corresponding to the function keys, press `ctrl+v` in a shell prompt followed by the function key.
-On a MacBook, press fn along with the keys on the top row to press a function key.
+On a MacBook, press fn along with the keys on the top row to send a function key.

 Here's what I get on my MacBook Air:
 ```sh